Hydroiodic acid

-Hydroiodic acid (or hydriodic acid) is a colorless liquid.
-It is an aqueous solution of hydrogen iodide with the chemical formula HI(aq)|auto=1.
-It is a strong acid, in which hydrogen iodide is ionized completely in an aqueous solution.
+Hydroiodic acid (or hydriodic acid) is a colorless aqueous solution of hydrogen iodide.
+It is a strong acid, in which hydrogen iodide is ionized completely into hydronium and iodide.
 Concentrated aqueous solutions of hydrogen iodide are usually 48% to 57% HI by mass.

 Reactions

+Although hydroiodic acid is colorless, aged samples often appear dark owing to the oxidation of iodide.

 Hydroiodic acid reacts with oxygen in air to give iodine: